kyrylo/system_browser_server/README.md

 License
 -------

-The project uses Zlib License.
+The project uses the Zlib License.
 See LICENCE.txt file for more information.

 [client]: https://github.com/kyrylo/system_browser_client/